Roy Harper (character): 1996–2003: Titans reunion

 After the death of Oliver Queen, Roy moved to Metropolis.
 During a reunion with Dick, Wally, and Garth, Roy faced the villain Haze, who made Roy face an image of his ideal self, which was him in a red version of the Green Arrow suit.
 To honor Ollie after his recent death, Roy embraced this and took on the red Green Arrow suit fully and went back to using a bow as his primary weapon.
 He joined the new Teen Titans team, acting as an experienced mentor to the younger new heroes along with fellow first generation Titan Lilith Clay.

 While in Metropolis, Roy and Lian were also sought out by Vandal Savage.
 Savage had discovered that both Roy and his daughter Lian were his descendants.
 Thus, their organs were suitable for him to harvest to prolong his life.
 Roy was able to save his daughter from Savage.
 Roy then got a band tattoo on his left bicep, to honor to his Navajo heritage.

 Shortly after, Roy joined the rest of the original five Titans (now known as Nightwing, Arsenal, Troia, The Flash, and Tempest) in reforming the Titans team for a new generation.
 He resided in Titans Tower, with his daughter Lian.
 Roy took on a mentorship role to Grant Emerson, the younger hero known as Damage, who Roy recruited in his tenure as leader.
 He became a father figure to him, seeing a younger version of himself in Grant.
-It was also during this time that Roy found out he had a living relative in the form of Jim Harper, the clone of his great uncle.
+It was also during this time that Roy found out he had a living relative: Jim Harper, a clone of his great uncle.